Top Gifts for Autistic Kids and Teens

 9. Consider Dietary Restrictions

 As you likely already know, autistic individuals are more likely than others to have dietary restrictions.
-This is something to be aware and mindful of, as well as make known to others so that your child isn’t excluded in that sense.
+This is something to be aware and mindful of, as well as make known to others so that your child isn’t excluded from participating in holiday meals and treats.
 Even if there are no dietary restrictions, having preferred food items around for your child can be an effective tool in helping them remain calm and comfortable in stressful situations.
 With this said, also be mindful of extreme amounts of sugar available and accessible, as this could also heighten stress and anxiety during the holidays.

 10. Sleep!

-This is a small one and may seem somewhat of a cliché, but getting enough sleep is so important for stress management- especially around the holidays.
-With all the things we have to get done during the holidays, sleep often gets neglected.
-But we also know that lack of sleep makes most people more vulnerable to irritability, mood changes, etc. Protect your time to sleep by prioritizing what needs to get done today verses what can wait until tomorrow so that you aren’t sacrificing sleep to get things done.
+This is a small one and may seem somewhat cliché, but getting enough sleep is so important for stress management – especially around the holidays.
+With all the things we have to get done during this time of year, sleep often gets neglected.
+But we also know that lack of sleep makes most people more vulnerable to irritability, mood changes, forgetfulness, and much more.
+Protect your time to sleep by prioritizing what needs to get done today verses what can wait until tomorrow so that you aren’t sacrificing sleep for your “to do list”.
 Do your best to ensure that your child gets enough sleep, as well, as this can make a huge difference in their energy and behavior.

 Some of these holiday stress management tips may seem easier said than done.
 But we hope that you find at least a few of them helpful and easy to incorporate into your holiday season.
 Even if it’s just hearing that you CAN say no and set boundaries… doing so just may lead to a less stressful and more enjoyable season!

 And if you find your stress level increasing into the new year, our Counseling program helps parents of kids with autism, as well as children and teens on the spectrum.
-Contact us for more info.
+Contact us for more info

 If you found these holiday stress management tips helpful, please share this post with others!